 We all have a budget and when we find several items behind a pay wall it’s easy to feel defeated.
 But, perhaps compare the cost of that certificate (£7 to £11) with the cost of your time.
 On minimum wage an hour of your time is between £8 and £10.
-If you are spending hours trying to find a way around the pay wall, than what’s that actually costing you?
-This is a clear case of a locked doors and not genealogy brick walls.
+If you are spending hours trying to find a way around the pay wall, then what’s that actually costing you?
+This is a clear case of locked doors and not genealogy brick walls.

 2. Gaps In Record Collections Create Brick Walls, Or Do They?

-3. Border Changes
+3. Examine Border Changes To Unlock Doors

 You know your ancestor lived in a particular area in Hampshire at one point.
 But then he seems to disappear.
 You’ve been searching within Hampshire but with no luck.
 What you’ve forgotten, or not realised, is that that area of Hampshire used to be part of Surrey.
 The Surrey collection is not on the website you’ve been using to look at Hampshire.
 Or perhaps not online at all.
 Always branch out to neighbouring counties.
 County borders frequently change over time.
 So too do registration districts, boroughs and even parishes.
 Looking in the wrong places is a locked door that’s easy to open.
-And means less genealogy brick walls to break down.

 4. Go Offline To Smash That Genealogy Brick Wall

 You think you’ve exhausted your search but you’ve only looked online.
-This means you may only have seen the tip of the iceberg.
+This means you are only seeing the tip of the iceberg.
 The vast majority of records aren’t online.
-Those records may give you vital clues.
-Most local archives have great guides, to help you understand their record collection.
-Alternatively, visit The National Archives website and start reading their information leaflets.
-Soon you’ll soon be brimming with ideas for where to look next – and busy planning your archive visits.
+Those records may give you vital clues, necessary to smash that brick wall.

 Your ancestor was born and lived in Berkshire.
 Therefore, surely his parents were from somewhere in Berkshire or at least a neighbouring area.
 At the very least, surely you could presume they were from ‘down south’ rather than ‘up north’.
 Only you’ve looked ‘down south’ and you can’t find them.